 For example, your engineering team uses its own unique tools and has its own particular internal flow.
 Your product strategy should accommodate these existing resources and methods while leaving room for individual teams to innovate, collaborate, and breathe.
 An unnecessarily restrictive strategy can unintentionally lead to inefficiencies, frustrations, and bottlenecks at various stages of development and release.

-Remember: you’re not building a product for yourself.
-But if you want to build a profitable, impactful product, you need to focus on building a product for the people who will use it every day.
+If you want to build a profitable, impactful product, you need to focus on building a product for the people who will use it every day.

 The first step to building a customer-focused strategy is identifying exactly who those customers are.
 Sometimes the answer is obvious: “I want to build an ecommerce site for musicians.”
-But even obvious cases will require extensive follow-up research to identify the viability of your audience.
-Do musicians even have a need for your service?
-Should you cater to musicians of a certain genre?
-Of a certain age?
-What competitors exist in this space, if any?
+But even obvious cases will require extensive follow-up research to identify the viability of your target users, especially in a niche market.

 Once you've figured out your target audience, their needs should serve as the foundation of your development and subsequent release processes.
 As you plan on delivering a minimum viable product (MVP), your strategy will need to prioritize your product's stickiest and most valuable features.
 These features will entice users to try out your product and engage them enough to get them to stay even as you work on building out the rest of your app's components.